kragen/knuth-interview-2006/README.md

-But they were, my dad was the bookkeeper for the high school, and so he took some classes in accounting, and so he spent a lot of his time actually filling out what we'd call spreadsheets now.
-And he'd stay keeping track of little transactions with stocks.
-The, so, I think it's interesting to see that the way **they could, just by being responsible citizens, make a good life for themselves**, the way the times were in our country at that period.
+But they were, my dad was the bookkeeper for the high school, and so he took some classes in accounting, and so he spent a lot of his time actually filling out what we’d call spreadsheets now.
+And he’d stay keeping track of little transactions with stocks.
+The, so, I think it’s interesting to see that the way **they could, just by being responsible citizens, make a good life for themselves**, the way the times were in our country at that period.
 And this idea of personal responsibility was something I always took for